NSHipster/articles/2014-12-29-the-death-of-cocoa.md

 func moveItemAtPath(from: String toPath to: String) -> (Bool, NSError?) { ... }
 ```

-We can even take things a step further and define a generic `Result` type, with associated value for success and failure cases:
+We can even take things a step further and define a generic `Result` type, with associated values for success and failure cases:

 ```swift
 struct Error { ... }